REGISTRATION

 UNIFORMS

-After you register, the Ops Staff will assign a jersey number to your player.
+After you register, we will assign a jersey number to your player.
 We generally do not duplicate jersey numbers within an age group.

 Our uniforms generally change every year, with some items having a lifespan of two years.
-Our current uniform will be in place through the spring 2023 season.
-Visit our Uniform 2023-24 tab under our Resources tab for more information.
+Our current uniform will be in place through the spring 2026 season.

-Visit our Valley Surf Fan Shop on the Soccer Post website.
-Link coming soon.
+Visit our Valley Surf Fan Shop on the Soccer Post website. surf.soccerpost.com

 PRACTICES